Experts say leaking information is as American as apple pie

 Following the attacks on September 11, the government instituted a variety of surveillance and interrogation methods that were completely unbeknownst to the public until leaks.

-Waterboarding, CIA black sites, and practices at Abu Ghraib prison were all unmasked through a series of leaks, Sagar said.
+Waterboarding, CIA black sites, and practices at Abu Ghraib prison were all unmasked through a series of leaks, said Rahul Sagar, a politics professor at New York University and author of Secrets and Leaks: The Dilemma of State Secrecy.

 "Pubic conversations that caused a reexamination of these controversial methods can be traced back to leaks," he said.
 "Many of the leaks led to changes in the way the 'war on terror' was conducted by setting some ground rules," he said.